 3.1.1 Spectral Energy Distribution

 As discussed in the introduction, we are interested in reproducing observed high ionization potential emission lines and probing the conditions inferred by recent work (e.g. Guseva et al. 2000, Thuan & Izotov 2005, Kewley et al. 2013).
 We are guided by the findings of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who investigated local starburst galaxies (z < 0.6) and found [Ne V] 14.3 µm and He II λ4686 emission lines respectively.
-In principle, the choice of the stellar metallicity for the SED should be determined on a case-by-case basis for each galaxy, since the history of the galaxy plays a significant role.
-In one scenario, setting the stellar and gas-phase metallicities equal to one another assumes that the stars formed from the same gas that they later excite.
-In another scenario, setting the stellar and gas-phase metallicities separately assumes that recent galaxy mergers mixed interstellar gas with different stellar populations, as is the case with blue centered galaxies (Stark et al. 2013).
 The production of high-energy photons requires substantial WR star populations, which are not generated by many of the stellar population models we considered here.

 In order to assess the effects of a WR population, we compare the peak Wλ of higher ionization potential emission lines across the LOC plane.
 For example, we find that the peak Wλ of [Ne V] λ3426 is about 5 times greater for the Padova continuous evolution track than the Padova instantaneous evolution track.
 We note that the Geneva track instantaneous evolution model at Z = 0.008 Z⊙ and 5 Myr results in marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but less emission from high ionization emission lines.
 In particular, the Padova continuous model at 5 Myr predicts generates [Ne V] λ3426 with positive equivalent width, along with [Ne V] λ24.1 µm and [Ne V] λ14.3 µm emission roughly three times greater than the emission predicted using the Geneva track instantaneous evolution model at Z = 0.008Z⊙ at 5 Myr with rotation.
-For this reason, and simplicity, we adopt the Padova AGB continuous evolution track SED at 5 Myr as our baseline model noting that the results scenarios.
+For this reason, and simplicity, we adopt the Padova AGB continuous evolution track SED at 5 Myr as our baseline model.

+In principle, we note that the choice of the stellar metallicity for the SED should be determined on a case-by-case basis for each galaxy, since the history of the galaxy plays a significant role.
+In one scenario, setting the stellar and gas-phase metallicities equal to one another assumes that the stars formed from the same gas that they later excite.
+In another scenario, setting the stellar and gas-phase metallicities separately assumes that recent galaxy mergers mixed interstellar gas with different stellar populations, as is the case with blue centered galaxies (Stark et al. 2013).
+In the following sections, one should note that the results from our baseline model do not strictly adhere to one of these scenarios.
+[WHAT ARE YOUR THOUGHTS ON HOW THIS SECTION WAS REWORKED?]

 3.1.2 Boundary Conditions